We never forget - Your Property, Our Priority!

 Personal items, ornaments etc.

 Personal possessions, ornaments, pictures, books etc. should be removed from the premises, especially those of real or sentimental value.
-Some items may be boxed, sealed and stored in the loft at the owner’s risk.
 All cupboards and shelf space should be left clear for the Tenant’s own use.

 Gardens should be left neat, tidy and rubbish free, with any lawns cut.
-Tenants are required to maintain the gardens to a reasonable standard, provided they are left the necessary tools.
+Tenants are required to maintain the gardens to a reasonable standard.
 However, few Tenants are experienced gardeners, and if you value your garden, or if it is particularly large, you may wish us to arrange visits by our regular gardener.

 At the commencement of the tenancy the property must be in a thoroughly clean condition, and at the end of each tenancy it is the Tenants' responsibility to leave the property in a similar condition.
 Where they fail to do so, cleaning will be arranged at their expense.